iobis/manual/FAQ.md

 #### Accessing data in OBIS

 <ul>
+  <li><details>
+  <summary>Can I get (or publish) other types of information from OBIS, besides occurences (e.g. bio-eco variables, DNA data, abiotic measurements, etc.)? </summary>

+  Yes!
+OBIS allows access to not only taxa occurrences, but also all kinds of measurement data including DNA data (see [Contribute](contribute.html) for a list of data accepted by OBIS).
+This data is recorded in the (Extended) Measurement Or Fact and DNA-Derived Data extension tables, respectively.
+To access this data when downloading, be sure to select MoF or DNA from the dropdown Dataset Type menu on the [advanced dataset serach page](https://obis.org/datasets).
+If you are obtaining data from the OBIS Mapper, make sure to check the box for MeasurementOrFact and/or DNADerivedData from the Extensions toggle section.
+When using the R package robis, use the `mof=TRUE` and/or `dna=TRUE` arguments.
+More data filter options will be added in the future.
+  </details></li>
   <li><a href="access.html#obis-homepage-and-dataset-pages">How do I download data from OBIS?</a></li>
   <li><details>
   <summary>How do I load the full (.csv) export of OBIS data?</summary>